 The following functions perform standard language-theoretic queries.
-They are located in namespace opennwa::query and are declared in opennwa/query/language.hpp:
+They are located in namespace wali::nwa::query and are declared in wali/nwa/query/language.hpp.
+They are:

-- bool languageContains (Nwa const & nwa, NestedWord const & word) Computes whether word is a member of nwa's language, and returns the result.
+- bool languageContains (NWA const & nwa, Nested Word const & word) Computes whether word is a member of nwa's language, and returns the result.
 (It simulates the NWA in a nondeterministic fashion; the NWA is not determinized to answer this query.)
-The worst-case running time is $O(|word| \cdot w \log w)$, where w is the "width" of the nondeterminism of the NWA (i.e. the maximum number of simultaneous configurations that are possible when reading word)2. - bool languageIsEmpty(Nwa const & nwa) Computes whether the NWA's language is empty, and returns the result. - ref_ptr<NestedWord> getSomeAcceptedWord(Nwa const & nwa) If nwa's language is empty, returns NULL.
-Otherwise returns an arbitrary word in L(nwa).
-(If nwa accepts unbalanced words, the return value may be unbalanced.) - ref_ptr<NestedWord> getSomeShortestAcceptedWord(Nwa const & nwa) If nwa's language is empty, returns NULL.
-Otherwise returns an arbitrary shortest word in L(nwa).
-(If nwa accepts unbalanced words, the return value may be unbalanced.) - bool languageSubsetEq(Nwa const & left, Nwa const & right) Computes whether $L(\texttt{left}) \subseteq L(\texttt{right})$ and returns the result.
-Since this procedure must determinize right, the worst-case running time is $O(2^{n^2}n^2m)$ where n is the number of states in right and m is the number of states in left. - bool languageEquals (Nwa const & a, Nwa const & b) Performs languageSubsetEq(a, b) && languageSubsetEq(b, a).
-This determinizes both machines; the worst-case running time is $O(2^{n^2}n^2m + 2^{m^2}m^2n)$.
+To a first approximation, the worst-case running time is $O(|word| \cdot w \log w \cdot \log n)$, where w is the "width" of the nondeterminism of the NWA (i.e. the maximum number of simultaneous configurations that are possible when reading word) and n is the number of states in the NWA. - bool languageIsEmpty(NWA const & nwa) Computes whether the NWA's language is empty, and returns the result. - bool languageSubsetEq (NWA const & left, NWA const & right) Computes whether $L(left) \subseteq L(right)$ and returns the result.
+Since this procedure must determinize right, the worst-case running time is $O(2^{n^2}n^2m)$ where n is the number of states in right and m is the number of states in left. - bool languageEquals(NWA const & left, NWA const & right) Equivalent to languageSubsetEq(left, right) && languageSubsetEq(right, left).
+This determinizes both machines; the running time is

 There are also functions for performing a poststar and prestar query on an NWA.
-These work by converting the NWA to a WPDS (see §7 and, in particular, §7.2) using the function NwaToWpdsCalls then running the query on the PDS.
+These work by converting the NWA to a WPDS (see §7 and, in particular, §7.2) using the function NWAtoPDScalls then running the query on the PDS.